What is International Freight?

-With an estimated size of more than $30 billion USD—and an impact on just about every industry conceivable—it’s hard to overestimate the importance of international freight shipping.
+With an estimated size of more than $30 billion USD—and an impact on just about every industry conceivable—it’s hard to overestimate the importance of international border freight shipping.

 The carriers, freight forwarders, logistics managers, and other supply chain professionals who handle international freight shipping play a key role in keeping the world economy running, supplying both businesses and, ultimately, consumers.

-Must-Knows for International Freight Shipping
+Transportation Modes for International Freight Shipping

 International Freight Shipping: Modes